Skip to main content

 When you want to change the system, don't touch the code.
 Edit the 'requirements.md' to reflect the new desired future state.
 Because the agent understands the relationship between these files, it automatically identifies the gap between the present and the future.

 The agent then updates the roadmap to bridge that gap.
 It creates a plan.
 This is high signal work.
-You aren't micromanaging lines of code; you are orchestrating the project's evolution.
+You aren't micromanaging lines of code; you are orchestrating the project's evolution — the kind of AI-driven software development that separates high-leverage teams from everyone else.

 Reframing prompt engineering